-The fortresses built by the Venetians along the south shores of Crete were very few, perhaps because of the port-less and bay-less coastline.
-One of them, however, was the fort of Selino (in the site of modern Paleochora).
+The fortresses built by the Venetians along the south shores of Crete were very few, perhaps because of the lack of ports and bays in the south.
+One of them, however, was the fort of Selino in the site of modern Paleochora.
 This fortress was built around the neck of a protrusion of land into the sea, so as to support the domination of the Venetians in the area, which was inhabited by many rebels.

-The fort was almost square.
+The fort was almost square, reminding of the fort Mirabelo and Kales at Ierapetra.
 It was equipped with two towers, one on the south side and one on the north.
 Like all the Venetian fortresses, it hosted quartering areas, houses of officials, a small chapel and water tanks.
 The aim of the two towers was to control the two bays shaped on the east and on the west.
 Ruins of these two towers can be seen even today.

 On a hill near Vlithias village, close to Paleochora, the visitor can still see the ruins of a very old fort.
-The fort, called monument, was originally considered to be an ancient tomb, but today the scientists claim that this is an ancient castle with Cyclopean walls and a circular edifice of worship in it.
+The fort, called Mnimio (monument), was originally considered to be an ancient tomb, but today the scientists claim that this is an ancient fort with Cyclopean walls and a circular sanctuary of worship in it.